zkwinkle/website/src/components/blog_posts/configuring nixos server.md

 This is all we need to setup SSH while disabling root login and password authentication.
 Pretty striaghtforward.

-Additionally, the following line in our [user config](https://github.com/zkwinkle/website-server/blob/82a3738db00184965c14029a8977506780003b80/configuration/confgiuration.nix) sets the user we created to have my public SSH key.
-This way I can log in without inputting a password.
+Additionally, the following line in our [user config](https://github.com/zkwinkle/website-server/blob/82a3738db00184965c14029a8977506780003b80/configuration/confgiuration.nix) gives the non-root user I created my public SSH key.
+Which is necessary so I can log in without inputting a password.

 ```nix
 openssh.authorizedKeys.keys = [ "ssh-ed25519 AAAA... igna@waterfall" ];